How to Find Out What Credit Cards You May Qualify For

 How do card issuers decide whether you qualify for a credit card?

-Here are some factors card issuers may consider when deciding whether you qualify for a credit card.
+Card issuers may consider several factors when deciding whether you qualify for a credit card, such as:

-- Creditworthiness: With a credit check, card issuers can see things like your payment history and credit utilization, which can help them gauge overall creditworthiness to decide if you qualify for a certain credit card.
+• Credit Score: With a credit check, card issuers typically see things like your payment history and credit utilization, which may help them gauge overall financial reliability to decide if you qualify for a certain credit card.

-- Income: Card issuers use this information to assess whether you can pay your credit card bills and decide on your limit if approved.
+• Income: Card issuers use this information to assess whether you have the funds to pay your credit card bills.
+Your income may also inform your credit limit if you’re approved.

-- Debt-to-income (DTI) ratio: Card issuers may also want to see how much of your income goes toward debt payments.
-This helps them determine how risky it might be to extend more credit.
+• Debt-to-income (DTI) ratio: Card issuers may also want to see how much of your income goes toward debt payments.
+This helps them determine how risky it might be to extend you more credit.

 When you’re pre-qualified for a credit card, it means a card issuer has checked your credit history via a soft credit inquiry.
-They may be able to review details like your payment history and credit utilization, which can help them decide how likely you’ll be to qualify for certain credit cards.
+The card issuer may be able to review details like your payment history and credit utilization, which can help them decide how likely you’ll be to qualify for certain credit cards.

-Note that pre-qualification does not guarantee approval – it simply means you’re more likely to be approved.
+Pre-qualification doesn’t guarantee approval — it simply means you’re more likely to be approved if you officially apply.

 Does getting pre-qualified impact your credit score?

-Getting pre-qualified does not affect your credit score.
-When a card issuer pre-screens you for a card, they perform a soft credit inquiry.
+When a card issuer pre-qualifies you for a card, they perform a soft credit inquiry.
 Unlike hard inquiries, which generally happen when you apply for new credit, soft inquiries don’t negatively impact your credit score.

 There are several ways to see if you pre-qualify for a card.

-- Contact the card issuer via phone: You can contact a card issuer via phone to see which cards you may pre-qualify for.
+You might choose to call a card issuer directly to see which cards you may pre-qualify for.

 Reasons to check which cards you pre-qualify for